epoirierIRD/Read_PME_MiniDOT/README.md

 The MiniDOT probe measures temperature and dissolved oxygen. https://www.pme.com/new-products/minidot-usb-oxygen-logger

-The data file raw_minidot_data.txt is to be red with this code.
+The data file raw_minidot_data.txt of the repository is to use with this code.